Skip to content

 • Date format YYYY-MM-DD for execution and collection dates

-• SEPA Creditor Identifier check digits (ISO 7064 MOD 97-10, strict)
+• SEPA Creditor Identifier check digits (ISO 7064 MOD 97-10, strict), with German DE identifiers required to be exactly 18 characters

 Validates any unknown input as a CreditTransferDocument.
 Returns a typed result.
+Accepts an optional { profile } option to run bank-profile checks on top of the base Zod rules.

-const result = validate(doc)
+const result = validateCreditTransfer(doc)

 if (!result.ok) {